 We provide the guide just for you and will match the person to your needs.
 We do this for:

 - Individuals with special needs

 Our guides are licensed, trained and experienced outdoors people who will enhance your enjoyment of the outdoors and give you a new appreciation for the art of canoeing, outdoor cooking, nature study or fishing.
 A guide will assist you in any task that will help make your trip even more enjoyable.
 We will ask you some questions about why you are hiring the services of a guide in order to help us select the best guide for your party.
-A guide is available for $225-325/ day for up to six people, $25 for each additional person.
+A guide is available for $275 per day for up to four people, and $25 for each additional person.
 This includes the cost of the guides outfitting.

 About Our Guides